The woman seemed to be making some pretty good points, until she stopped with, “Ugh! Those (people she disagrees with) are just so stupid!!”

 That’s why saying “I don’t know” is usually smart, because it’s refusing to jump to a conclusion.

-So when someone says “They are so stupid!” - it means they’ve stopped thinking.
-They say it to feel finished with that subject, because there’s nothing they can do about that.
-It’s appealing and satisfying to jump to that conclusion.
+So when someone says, “They are so stupid!” it means they’ve stopped thinking.
+They say it because it’s satisfying to jump to that conclusion.

 So if you decide someone is stupid, it means you’re not thinking, which is not being smart.